Brief Description of Employees’ and Employers’ Associations

 Tasks and Obligations of Representatives

 The mandate of the representatives is established during the appointment process and it is limited to a maximum of 2 years.
-The employees give their representatives mandate to participate in the collective negotiation of specific terms.
-The representatives will participate in the collective negotiations and sign the collective agreement.
+The employees give their representatives mandate to participate in the collective negotiation on specific terms.
+The representatives will participate in the collective negotiations and sign the collective agreement, they are consulted during the process of drafting the Internal Regulations and they can fulfil any other activity that is not reserved for union organizations.

 Employees’ Representation in Management

-The representatives enjoy some of the rights that the representative unions have in gaining access to relevant information and being consulted in specific matters (such as when the employer wants to implement a new internal regulation).
+The representatives enjoy some of the rights that the representative unions have in gaining access to relevant information and being consulted in specific matters (such as when the employer wants to implement a new internal regulation), but they are not directly represented in the Management.

 Other Types of Employee Representative Bodies